 When our two-year old started walking towards the store, he looked up at me and said:

 “T, tttttt, A aaaaaaaa, R rrrrrrrr, G gggggggg, E ehehehehe, T ttttttt“ I knew that we were onto something good.
-He knew his letters and their sounds, and he had learned them in just one week.
+He knew his letters and their sounds, and he had learned them in just one week… less than that, actually.
+He had learned them during a long road-trip.

 The method that I used is almost too easy to admit because I was a teacher, but it works.
 This is the easiest and best way that I have found!

 Do you want your kids to learn their letters and words?
-Be prepared… its a lot of work… ready?
-Put in this DVD! (seriously) They are FANTASTIC!
+Be prepared… its a lot of work… ready? ordered the movie (seriously) They are FANTASTIC!
 All of our kids have learned their letters within about a week watching The Letter Factory (before 2 1/2 years old) while riding in the car!

 This should not take the place of you working with, reading with, or learning with your child.